18 March 2021 Update

 The selection of field study option is on a first-in, first-served basis.

 This field trip will depart Queenstown at 8.30am to visit Clyde dam, owned and operated by Contact Energy, and observe landslide issues that have affected hydropower development in the Kawarau and Cromwell Gorges.
-After lunch (Clyde-Alexandra area, own cost) we will continue on to Dunedin via Roxburgh dam and Lawrence, arriving at approximately 1730.
+After lunch (Clyde-Alexandra area, own cost) we will continue on to Dunedin via Hindon Siding, arriving in Dunedin by train at approximately 1830.

-The focus of the field trip will be the different landslide risk assessments and monitoring strategies adopted for landslides affecting hydro development within the Clutha River catchment, specifically along the Kawarau, Cromwell and Roxburgh Gorges.
-As a bonus, the trip will include a guided tour of Clyde dam by Contact Energy staff.
+The focus of the field trip will be the different landslide risk assessments and monitoring strategies adopted for landslides affecting hydro development within the Clutha River catchment, specifically along the Kawarau and Cromwell Gorges.
+As a bonus, the trip will include a guided tour of Clyde dam and a drainage tunnel by Contact Energy staff.
+We will split into two groups for this.
+In the afternoon there will be commentary relating to the geomorphology and tectonics of Central Otago as we drive to connect with the train.

 Please bring suitable footwear, hi-viz vests and a water bottle.
 Hard hats (only required at Clyde dam) will be provided by Contact Energy.